 Professor of Physiology and Head of the Department for Physiology I in Tübingen, Member of the German Academy of Natural Sciences Leopoldina.
 Former President of the Geman Physiological Society and the Germany Society of Nephrology.

-Assistant professor of Human Nutrition, School of Medicine and Psychology, Department of Clinical and Molecular Medicine, "La Sapienza" University, Rome, Italy.
+Associate professor of Human Nutrition, School of Medicine and Psychology, Department of Clinical and Molecular Medicine, "La Sapienza" University, Rome, Italy.
 PhD in Biology and Pathology of Ageing and member of the European Association for the Study of Diabetes (EASD).
 Research areas: Diabetes, Endocrinology and Metabolism.

-Doctoral Degree in Medicine and Surgery (MD) from the Faculty of Medicine and Surgery, University of Perugia, ITALY
+Doctoral Degree in Medicine and Surgery (MD) from the Faculty of Medicine and Surgery, University of Perugia, Italy

 Master of Science (MSc) from The Faculty of Medicine, University of Newcastle upon Tyne, Newcastle Upon Tyne, United Kingdom

-Dottore di Ricerca (PhD) in Applied Pathophysiology from The University of Florence, Florence ITALY
+Dottore di Ricerca (PhD) in Applied Pathophysiology from The University of Florence, Florence, Italy